UCAR-SEA/SEA-ISS-Template/how-to-cite-this-paper.md

-# How to Cite This Framework
+# How to Cite this Framework

 This page was created using the [SEA-ISS Notebook Submission Template](https://ucar-sea.github.io/SEA-ISS-Template/README.html).
 The source code for this template is available on Github and archived on Zenodo.
 If you use this template for your scientific work, please cite using the following DOI: